'Nijntje'.

-Dick Bruna was a national institution in his homeland, the Netherlands, but also one of the most recognizable children's illustrators in the world.
-He has written hundreds of books for toddlers, which he illustrated personally.
-His most famous creation is the little white rabbit 'Nijntje' ('Miffy' in English).
-His simple, but instantly readable linework, full with bright colours and round shapes, appeals not only to parents with children, but also gained admiration from fellow illustrators and graphic designers.
-While Bruna has made little to no actual comics in his lifetime his picture novels can be considered a kind of text comics.
-Some imagery in his books also makes use of sequential art.
+Dick Bruna was a national institution in his homeland, the Netherlands, but also one of the most recognizable children's illustrators internationally.
+He has written and illustrated hundreds of books for toddlers, of which hs most famous creation is the little white bunny 'Nijntje' ('Miffy' in English).
+His simple, but instantly readable linework, full with bright colors and round shapes, has appealed not only to parents with children, but also gained admiration from fellow illustrators and graphic artists.
+His picture novels are comparable to text comics, with the narration under the illustrations and some images using sequential art.

 Early life

-Hendrik Magdalenus Bruna was born in Utrecht in 1927 as son of a publisher.
-His first name 'Dick' was a nickname he received for being rather chubby as a child ("dik" is Dutch for "fat").
-During World War II the Bruna family hid from the Nazis in Loosdrecht, to avoid being send off to work in German factories.
+Hendrik Magdalenus Bruna was born in 1927 in Utrecht as son of a publisher.
+His first name "Dick" was a nickname he received for being rather chubby as a child ("dik" is Dutch for "fat").
+During World War II, the Bruna family hid from the Nazis in Loosdrecht, to avoid being sent off to work in German factories.
 He continued his high school education after the war, but dropped out soon afterwards.
-His father expected Bruna to become a publisher just like him, but the young son had a bigger passion for drawing and painting.
+His father expected him to become a publisher just like him, but the young Dick Bruna had a bigger passion for drawing and painting.
 After visiting various museums in London and Paris, Bruna knew what he wanted to do in life.
-He studied at the Rijksacademie voor Beeldende Kunsten in Amsterdam, but dropped out once again.
-His parents gave him a job at their company (A.W.
-Bruna Uitgevers B.V.) after all, albeit as an illustrator rather than a publisher.
+He studied at the State Academy of Fine Arts in Amsterdam, but once again dropped out.
+Eventually, his parents gave him a job at their company, A.W.
+Bruna Uitgevers B.V., albeit as an illustrator rather than a publisher.
+At the company, Dick Bruna received his artistic education from Rein van Looy, the in-house graphic designer.

-Bruna's style was heavily influenced by classic children's book illustrators and graphic designers like Rie Cramer, Anton Pieck, Raymond Savignac, Saul Bass, Jo Spier, Heinrich Hoffmann, Elsa Beskow and particularly Jean de Brunhoff, famous for 'Babar the Elephant'.
-He mimicked Walt Disney characters for his local school paper by tracing them from official publicity drawings.
-In the field of high art Bruna admired Henri de Toulouse-Lautrec, Pablo Picasso, Fernand Léger, Georges Braque and his idol, Henri Matisse.
-However, his strongest graphical influences could be found in the work of Piet Mondriaan, Gerrit Rietveld, Bart van der Leck and other icons of the Dutch art movement "De Stijl".
-By using the same strict, precise, minimalistic but at the same time colourful and efficient designs, Bruna can almost be considered their direct stylistic successor.
-In terms of practical influence Bruna was schooled by Rein van Looy, the home graphic designer of his father's company.
+Dick Bruna's style was heavily influenced by classic children's book illustrators and graphic designers like Rie Cramer, Anton Pieck, Raymond Savignac, Saul Bass, Jo Spier, Heinrich Hoffmann, Elsa Beskow and particularly Jean de Brunhoff, famous for 'Babar the Elephant'.
+In school paper, Bruna mimicked Walt Disney characters by tracing them from official publicity drawings.
+In the field of high art, Bruna admired Henri de Toulouse-Lautrec, Pablo Picasso, Fernand Léger, Paul Klee, Georges Braque and his idol, Henri Matisse.
+However, his strongest graphical influences came from the Dutch art movement "De Stijl", particularly its key artists Piet Mondriaan, Gerrit Rietveld and Bart van der Leck.
+As he used the same precise, minimalistic, colorful and efficient designs, Bruna could almost be considered their direct stylistic successor.

-Bruna wrote and illustrated his first book, 'Japie' (1943-1945) during the war years.
-As this work was just a tribute to his mother it was never published.
-He made his first children's illustrations in 1952 for Pearl S. Buck's short story collection 'Far and Near: Stories of Japan, China and America'.
-The young man showed off his own creativity with 'De Appel' ('The Apple', 1953), which marked his real debut as a children's author.
-In 1954 he became an illustrator for the 'Zwarte Beertjes' ('Little Black Bears') pocket book series, where he decorated book covers by adult authors like Georges Simenon ('Inspector Maigret'), Leslie Charteris ('The Saint'), Ian Fleming ('James Bond'), William Shakespeare and Havank ('The Shadow').
-Among his other early children's books are 'Toto in Volendam' (1954), 'Kleine koning' (1955) and 'Tijs' (1957).
+During World War II, Bruna wrote and illustrated his first book, 'Japie' (1943-1945), but this was merely intended for his mother and never published.
+In 1952, he livened up the pages of his first published children's book, a translation of Pearl S. Buck's short story collection 'Far and Near: Stories of Japan, China and America'.
+With 'De Appel' ('The Apple, 1953), Bruna made his writing debut as a children's author.
+In 1954, he became an illustrator for A.W.
+Bruna's 'Zwarte Beertjes' ("Little Black Bears") pocket book series, where he decorated book series covers by adult authors like Georges Simenon ('Inspector Maigret'), Leslie Charteris ('The Saint'), Ian Fleming ('James Bond'), William Shakespeare and Havank ('The Shadow').
+Among his other early children's books were 'Toto In Volendam' (1954), 'Kleine Koning' (1955) and 'Tijs' (1957).

 'Kleine Koning' (1955) and 'Tijs' (1957).

-In 1955 Dick Bruna created the character that would make him beloved all over the world: 'Nijntje' ('Miffy').
-The little white female rabbit was based on the stuffed toy of Bruna's one-year old son.
-While Nijntje is Bruna's most famous creation he also created picture novels around other characters such as Snuffie the dog ('Snuffy', 1969), Betje Big ('Poppy Pig', 1977) and Boris en Barbara Beer ('Boris and Barbara Bear', 1989).
-Later in his career he also made child-friendly adaptations of fairy tales and Bible stories.
+While Nijntje remains Bruna's most famous creation, he created similar picture books around other characters, such as Snuffie the dog ('Snuffy', 1969), Betje Big ('Poppy Pig', 1977) and Boris en Barbara Beer ('Boris and Barbara Bear', 1989).
+Later in his career, he also made child-friendly adaptations of fairy tales and Bible stories.

 Style

-As strange as it may seem today, Bruna's books were not an immediate success and even considered "daring" at the time.
-His illustrations were all one-dimensional and very minimalistic in their execution.
-Characters are limited to basic round shapes and often look directly at the viewer.
-All imagery is done in primary colours.
-Bruna even juxtaposed colours others would deem too much of a contrast, like green and blue.
+As strange as it may seem today, Bruna's books were not an immediate success.
+Critics and general audiences even considered them "daring".
+All illustrations are very minimalistic and one-dimensional, limiting characters to basic shapes and primary colors.
+They often look directly at the viewer.
+Bruna even juxtaposed colors others would deem too much of a contrast, like green and blue.
 There is no attempt at perspective, let alone much detail.
-Another eccentric streak was Bruna's refusal to use capital letters in his texts.
-Most adults were uncertain what to think of these unusual books?
+In his lettering, Bruna avoided capital letters and interpunction in his lettering.
 The target audience on the other hand was far more receptive.
-Slowly but surely Bruna's books became global bestsellers which have entertained generations of children.
+Slowly but surely, Bruna's books became global bestsellers which have entertained generations of children.

 Japanese edition of 'Dear Grandma Bunny'.